-In order to redeem the property, the foreclosed homeowners would have to pay the court clerk the purchase price that the winning bidder at the foreclosure sale paid, plus 10% per annum interest (Ky.
+In order to redeem the property, the foreclosed homeowners would have to pay the court clerk the purchase price that the winning bidder at the foreclosure sale paid, plus 10% per annum interest and some costs (Ky.
 Rev. Stat. § 426.530(1)).
 If the homeowners redeem, you’d get a refund of the money you paid for the home.

 Redemption hardly ever takes place.
 First of all, the purchaser at the sale can extinguish the redemption right simply by making a high enough bid.
 Secondly, even if there is a redemption period, the homeowners who couldn’t make their mortgage payments would have to find a way to come up with enough money to cover the purchase price, plus interest.

 It's also possible, but not common, for the IRS to redeem the home after a foreclosure if there was a federal tax lien on the property.
 (If homeowners don’t pay their income taxes, the IRS can get a lien on the home.
 When this lien is foreclosed, the IRS gets a right of redemption.)
 The IRS gets a redemption period of:

 If the IRS considers redeeming the house, it would send you a notice before it does so.

 Generally, when you buy a home at a foreclosure sale you won’t get any seller disclosures prior to the sale and you have to purchase the home “as is” without learning much from the seller about its basic condition and features.
 (Learn more in Nolo’s Buying Foreclosed Properties area.)